blondie7575/WeeGUI/Documentation.md

 ####WGViewSetTitle
 Changes the title of the selected view.
-Titles are only visible in the "fancy" style of view border.
+Titles are only visible in the "decorated" style of view border.
 In Applesoft, the view is automatically redrawn to reflect the change.
 In assembly, you must call WGPaintView manually to see the change.

 <table width="100%">
 <tr><th>Assembly</th><th>Applesoft</th></tr><tr><td><pre>